rohimsh/tech-interview-problems/README.md

-# TechInterviewProblems
+# tech-interview-problems
-Problems related to DS / ALGO for Tech Innterviews
+Problems related to Data Structures and Algorithms for Tech Interviews